roccomuso/nc/README.md

 **Under active development... stay away!**

-To embed it on your Node.js app use the [netcat](https://github.com/roccomuso/netcat) package instead.
+To embed it in your Node.js app use the [netcat](https://github.com/roccomuso/netcat) package instead.
 This is meant to be used as a standalone tool.

 ## What you can do